-S. No. State Aspirational District Amount spent (In INR) Not Applicable Not Applicable
+S. No. State Aspirational District Amount spent (In INR) Not Applicable

-3. (a) Do you have a preferential procurement policy where you give preference to purchase from suppliers comprising marginalized / vulnerable groups?
-(Yes / No)

-No, The Company currently does not have a preferential procurement policy in place.

-- (b) From which marginalized / vulnerable groups do you procure?
+- 3. (a) Do you have a preferential procurement policy where you give preference to purchase from suppliers comprising marginalized / vulnerable groups?
+(Yes / No) - No, The Company currently does not have a preferential procurement policy in place. - (b) From which marginalized / vulnerable groups do you procure?
 Not Applicable - (c) What percentage of total procurement (by value) does it constitute?

 Not Applicable - 4.
 Details of the benefits derived and shared from the intellectual properties owned or acquired by your entity (in the current Financial Year), based on traditional knowledge:

-S. Intellectual Property based on Owned / Acquired Benefit shared Basis of calculating No. traditional knowledge (Yes / No) (Yes / No) benefit share Not Applicable
+S. No. Intellectual Property based on traditional knowledge Owned / Acquired (Yes / No) Benefit shared (Yes / No) Basis of calculating benefit share Not Applicable